-Download the attached pdf document for a hyperlinked guide to the church and the churchyard
+Download the attached pdf document for a more complete guide to the church and the churchyard, along with some hyperlinked resources.

 Gretton’s oldest church, St James the Great, is a Grade 1-listed building on the northern edge of the old Rockingham Forest.
 It sits atop a limestone ridge overlooking the River Welland.